R-Madhuram/UC-BerkeleyCapstone_CreditCardFraudDetection/README.md

 To address this issue we chose Auto-ML techniques using Pycaret Python library which was 1. supported by GPU for all the stacked classifier models, 2.
 Automatically tuned the hyper parameters 3.
 Performed stratified k-fold with 10 folds 4.
 Fixed imbalance in the dataset.

 Ensemble model built using the Auto-ML tool gave superior performance when compared to models built without this tool.
-For instance catalos, lightGBM and XgBoost presented themselves with 0.89, 0.92 and 0.94 ROC-AUC score.
+For instance CatBoost, lightGBM and XgBoost presented themselves with 0.89, 0.92 and 0.94 ROC-AUC score.
 This score was obtained with taking into account the inherent imbalance present in the dataset which when considered might improve the overall performance of the model(s).

 These three ensemble model were then stacked along with various other models (decision tree, adaboost, light GBM and random forest) to improve their individual performance.
-We found that random forest and light GBM performed equally well with a ROC-AUC score of 0.94.
-However the stacked model with lightGBM meta model had a 10% higher recall score than the stacked models used with random forest meta classifier which led us us to choose this as the final model .
+We found that Adaboost and light GBM performed equally well with a ROC-AUC score of 0.94 and a recall score of 0.53.
+Hence we chose LightGBM (or AdaBoost) as the final model to be stored in the Azure cloud platform .

 This model was further tested by fixing the class imbalance using SMOTE sampling technique provided but the Pycaret library.
+We found that it decreased the ROC-AUC score to ~0.87.
+This could be attributed to the fact that SMOTE sampling might actually be making the model learn the synthetic data patterns leading to poor performance on the actual dataset.

 ## ROADMAP (guide to navigate through project and notebooks):